 Scotland now has a small group of established problem-solving courts tackling issues such as drugs, alcohol, and domestic abuse.
 The first problem-solving court in Scotland was established in 2001; the Glasgow Drug Court.
-The aim of this problem-solving approach is to reduce drug misuse and the offending that is driven by that misuse, and targets repeat offenders with longstanding drug addiction issues.
+The aim of this problem-solving approach is to break the cycle of substance misuse and offending and targets repeat offending for those with longstanding substance use issues.
 Those who are eligible for the programme are given the opportunity to change their lives after years of addiction.
 Sheriff Lindsay Wood is one of three who preside over the Glasgow Drug Court.

-To be eligible for the drug court, offenders must be convicted of an offence that is related to their addiction, and those accepted include both summary and solemn (serious) offences.
-Accused are usually referred by other Sheriffs in Glasgow (there are 35 in total) who see the same offenders repeatedly in their courtroom and are trapped in the revolving door of crime and addiction.
-The assessment process is carried out by the drug court team, which includes a criminal justice social worker (CJSW), drug addiction worker and a doctor/nurse.
+To be eligible for the drug court, individuals must be convicted of an offence that is related to their substance use, and those accepted include both summary and solemn (serious) offences.
+Defendants are usually referred by other Sheriffs in Glasgow (there are 35 in total) who see the same individuals repeatedly in their courtroom and are trapped in the revolving door of crime and addiction.
+The assessment process is carried out by the drug court team, which includes a criminal justice social worker (CJSW), drug support worker and a doctor/nurse.
 The aim is to assess an individual’s potential receptiveness and suitability for a drug court order which is by no means an easy alternative.
 Motivation is a key factor in the assessment due to the intensive nature of the programme.

-Regular court reviews (every 4 weeks) ensure that the offender is given the opportunity to speak and to be listened to and to engage fully with the Sheriff.
+Regular court reviews (every 4 weeks) ensure that the individual is given the opportunity to speak and to be listened to and to engage fully with the Sheriff.
 Reviews take place in court with all programme participants present.
 Through these reviews, the Sheriff will highlight examples of good and poor progress.
-The Sheriff provides praise and encouragement if an offender is doing well.
-This may well be something an offender has not experienced previously in court.
-Sheriff Wood believes that such a process can motivate and inspire offenders to do better than they thought they were capable of, and he insists on offenders being respectful and honest during proceedings.
+The Sheriff provides praise and encouragement if the person is doing well.
+This may well be something they have not experienced previously in court.
+Sheriff Wood believes that such a process can motivate and inspire individuals to do better than they thought they were capable of, and he insists on all participants being respectful and honest during proceedings.

-A key feature of the programme which has been praised by those involved is the pre-court hearing meeting in which the Sheriff and the drug court team have an in-depth discussion about all offenders due to appear in the afternoon.
+A key feature of the programme which has been praised by those involved is the pre-court hearing meeting in which the Sheriff and the drug court team have an in-depth discussion about each individual due to appear in the afternoon.
 These multi-agency meetings are considered to be a strength of the Glasgow drug court.

 This case-study was compiled by Suzanne Smith in 2020